Disney's next batch of 'Star Wars' movies starts in 2022

 Disney hasn't quite wrapped up the Star Wars Skywalker saga, which will come to an end this December with Episode 9: The Rise of Skywalker.
 However, it's looking ahead with the franchise, as it updated its release schedule with dates for three new Star Wars films.
 The first will hit theaters in December 2022, followed by December 2024 and 2026.
-They'll alternate with the Avatar sequels, the first of which arrives in 2021.
+They'll alternate with the Avatar sequels, the first of which arrives in 2021 (it was previously scheduled for December next year).

 Sponsored Links